enanka2124/DocBook-Doctor-Appointment-Booking-System/README.md

 A web-based platform designed to streamline doctor appointment bookings.
 ## 🧠 About the Project

 This Doctor Appointment Booking System allows patients to register, browse available doctors by specialty, and book appointments online.
-Doctors can manage their schedules, and admins can monitor and manage the platform.
+Doctors can manage their schedules, and admins can monitor and manage the platform.Developed as a final-year project by a team of Computer Science Engineering students.

 This project aims to digitize and simplify the manual appointment process, making healthcare more accessible and organized.